hmchen47/DataScience/Notes/p01-Bayesian.md

 + Connections btw Bayes theorem and clinical trials
   + known: the prior distribution on $\theta$ should supplement the usual information ($p$-value and CI) which summarizes the likelihood
   + consideration: huge number of clinical trials carried out and finding the few clearly beneficial interventions
-  + a Bayesian approach providing 'a yardstick against which a surprising finding may be measurred' - A. Grieve, Bayesian analyses of two-treatment crossover studies, Statistical Methods in Medical Research, 1994
+  + a Bayesian approach providing 'a yardstick against which a surprising finding may be measured' - A. Grieve, Bayesian analyses of two-treatment crossover studies, Statistical Methods in Medical Research, 1994

 + Example 7 -- False positive: 'the epidemiology of clinical trials'
   + Notations & Assumptions
     + 200 trials & 10% truly effective treatments
     + Type I error ($\alpha$): false positive - the chance of claiming an ineffective treatment is effective; 5%
-    + Type II error ($\beta$): false negative - the chance of claining an effective treatment is ineffective; 20%
+    + Type II error ($\beta$): false negative - the chance of claiming an effective treatment is ineffective; 20%
   + expected outcomes
     + expected to give a 'significant' result w/ truly ineffective treatment: 9 (5%) of 180 trials
     + expected to be negative w/ effective treatment: 4 (20%) of 20 trials